oscal-compass/compliance-trestle/docs/mkdocs_code_of_conduct.md

 # Code of Conduct

-As we are starting to be part of CNFC sandobx project, the code of conduct now resides at a higher level to be applied to the community level.
-Please visit https://github.com/oscal-compass/community/blob/main/CODE_OF_CONDUCT.md to review the new common code of conduct.
+The code of conduct now resides at the organization level in the community repository.
+Please visit https://github.com/oscal-compass/community/blob/main/CODE_OF_CONDUCT.md to review the common code of conduct.

+Note: The code of conduct is subject to change as `compliance-trestle` is onboarded as a CNFC sandobx project.